-How To Make Traditional French Baguettes
+How to Make Traditional French Baguettes

-While it’s a challenge to make traditional baguettes at home, this recipe below is one of the easiest French baguettes recipes that I know.
+While it’s a challenge to make traditional baguettes at home, this recipe below is one of the easiest French baguette recipes I know.
 However, this recipe takes some time.
 Indeed, you need 4 days to make the levain starter you’ll use to bake your baguette.
 Then, you need 10 minutes to prepare the dough, 4h30 to rise the dough, and around 20 minutes to bake in the oven.
 Don’t expect perfection the first time out, but the more you practice your baguette-baking techniques, the better the baguette you’ll make.

-The French Baguettes Recipe by Éric Kayser
+The French Baguette Recipe by Éric Kayser

 *For the levain starter